ashishtele/ashishtele.github.io/_posts/2022-03-05-End_to_End_ML_Courses.md

 The ML System Design is offered by the University of Minnesota and taught by [HAMZA FAROOQ](https://www.linkedin.com/in/hamzafarooq/).
 Hamza is a Data Science Manager at Google and an adjunct professor at the University of Minnesota.
 The last time when I emailed Hamza, he stated that the course material will be made available on Github.

 ## [Machine Learning Design Patterns](https://www.amazon.com/Machine-Learning-Design-Patterns-Preparation/dp/1098115783/ref=pd_lpo_1?pd_rd_i=1098115783&psc=1)

+It is one of the great books on MLOps.
+It provides solutions to Common Challenges in Data Preparation, Model Building, and MLOps.
+The design patterns capture best practices and solutions to recurring problems in machine learning.
+It provides explanations of 30 patterns for data and problem representation, operationalization, repeatability, reproducibility, flexibility, explainability, and fairness.